tatomyr/json-types/extensions.md

 ## Suffixes

-Suffixes are intended to specify different formats or other properties (using modifiers) of the basic types.
+Suffixes are intended to specify different formats or other properties of the basic types.
 They are denoted by the double colon notation.
-There should be not more than one format specified.
+There should be no more than one format specified.
-Suffixes could be sequentially chained (if the format exists it should go before the modifiers).
+Suffixes can be sequentially chained.

 ### String Formats and Modifiers

-String formats can include, among others, `date-time`, `email`, `uuid`, `uri`.
+String formats include, among others, `date-time`, `email`, `uuid`, `uri`.
 The list of possible string formats should correspond to the one described in [JSON Schema string formats](https://json-schema.org/understanding-json-schema/reference/string.html#format).

-String formats could be used both in keys (with certain restrictions) and values:
+Example:

 ```json
 {